 Total excess cancer risk cases are based on the excess lifetime risk estimates derived in the CSR for the different worker contributing scenarios (WCS as presented in Table 4-7).
 These risk estimates reflect the additional safety measures that have been implemented due to the conditions placed on continued use by the initial authorisation decisions.
 The number of excess cancer cases is calculated by multiplying the number of workers assumed to be exposed in each task by the value of the excess cancer risk given above adjusted for the requested review periods, i.e., over 12 years.
-This value is then multiplied by the number of workers exposed in each WCS to calculate the total excess cancer cases arising from the continued use of potassium hydroxyoctaoxodizincate dichromate, and/or pentazinc chromate octahydroxide in wash primers Table 4-12 provides a summary of the results across all WCS for GB workers.
+This value is then multiplied by the number of workers exposed in each WCS to calculate the total excess cancer cases arising from the continued use of strontium chromate in bonding primers.
+Table 4-12 provides a summary of the results across all WCS for GB workers.